Is Depression A Permanent State? Depression Symptoms And Treatment

 Is major depressive disorder permanent?

-The National Institute of Mental Health (NIMH) reports that “Persistent depressive disorder (formerly dysthymic disorder) is characterized by chronic low-level depression that is not as severe, but may be longer lasting than, major depressive disorder.”
+According to the National Institute of Mental Health (NIMH), “persistent depressive disorder (formerly dysthymic disorder) is characterized by chronic low-level depression that is not as severe, but may be longer lasting than major depressive disorder.”
 To be diagnosed with persistent depressive disorder, a person typically must have had depression symptoms for at least two years, more days than not.
-Another criterion is that individuals must not have had a period without persistent depressive disorder symptoms lasting longer than two weeks during that two-year period.
+Another criterion is that individuals must not have had a period without persistent depressive disorder symptoms lasting longer than two weeks during those two years.

 Is persistent depressive disorder permanent?